CMessinides/thrones-sentiment-analysis/README.md

 </h3>

-- **`scrape.py`** uses the Reddit API to collect comments from the episode discussion threads in `data/threads.csv` (see [&ldquo;Datasets&rdquo;](#heading-data)).
+- **`scrape.py`** uses the Reddit API to collect comments from the episode discussion threads in `data/threads.csv` (see [&ldquo;Data sets&rdquo;](#heading-data)).
 Note that due to time and storage limitations, this script does not collect all comments from every thread.
 This script is responsible for updating the corpus of comments in `data/comments.csv`.

-- **`analyze.py`** uses VADER to calculate sentiment scores from all the scraped comments as well as from any sentence in those comments which mentions one of the characters in `data/characters.json` (see [&ldquo;Datasets&rdquo;](#heading-data)).
+- **`analyze.py`** uses VADER to calculate sentiment scores from all the scraped comments as well as from any sentence in those comments which mentions one of the characters in `data/characters.json` (see [&ldquo;Data sets&rdquo;](#heading-data)).
 This script is responsible for updating the records in `data/comment-sentiments.csv` and `data/character-mentions.csv`.

 - **`transform.py`** uses the prior sentiment analysis to produce a summary of mean scores, confidence intervals, and proportions of character mentions that went to each character for each episode.
-This script is responsible for updating `data/mean-scores.json` (see [&ldquo;Datasets&rdquo;](#heading-data)).
+This script is responsible for updating `data/mean-scores.json` (see [&ldquo;Data sets&rdquo;](#heading-data)).

 <h2 id="heading-citations">Citations</h2>